-- Be honest with all stakeholders, including colleagues, customers and suppliers. - Be proactive and timeously engage with customers when products do not perform as customers have been led to expect, to avoid loss of capital and/or interest for customers. - Be truthful. - Report accurately and timeously on performance, achievements and problems. - Deliver on promises.
+- Be honest with all stakeholders, including colleagues, customers, regulators and suppliers. - Be proactive and timeously engage with customers when products do not perform as customers have been led to expect, to avoid loss of capital and/or interest for customers. - Be truthful. - Report accurately and timeously on performance, achievements and problems using the appropriate reporting channels and processes. - > Deliver on promises.